BS in Finance

 FIN 3130 Securities Analysis (3 cr.)

-Securities Analysis: Builds on the foundation of investment management developed in FIN 3120 by focusing on the management of funds of institutional investors, including insurance companies, pension funds, and foundations.
-Prerequisite: FIN 3120 or FIN 3125.
+Securities Analysis builds on the foundation of investment management developed in FIN 3120 by focusing on efficient diversification, portfolio management, fundamental and technical analysis, equity valuation, and portfolio performance evaluation.
+Prerequisite: FIN 3120

 FIN 3150 Banking and Financial Institutions (3 cr.)